anduckhmt146/Tic-tac-toe/README.md

 # Tic Tac Toe Game

-This project is developed from the project ofthe subject Advanced Programming Extra in Honors Program at HCMUT.
+This project is developed from the project of the subject Advanced Programming Extra in Honors Program at HCMUT.

 Here is a C++ version of this project [Caro Game (C++)](https://github.com/anduckhmt146/CaroGame)